rynowak/benchmarks-playground/README.md

 Our benchmarking system has wired up a bunch of well-known load-generation clients (`wrk`, `wrk2`, Bombardier), as well as some of our own invention.

-### Procedure: Testing max requests-per-second
+### Procedure: Testing

-We can use the `wrk` client to test more than enough load to overwhelm any of these applications.
-However, it's not our goal to overwhelm the application, but to produce the best result.
-In order to do that we need to tune the number of requests generated by `wrk` by determining the optimial number of connections to use.

-So, for each data point we want to produce (app x CPU x memory) we need to do test runs with increasing numbers of connections until we find the sweet spot.
-There's no trick to this, it just involves running a lot of iterations.
+We can use the `wrk2` client because it provides both the ability to test with fixed requests-per-second, and has a very detailed report of latencies.
+We use this client to test workloads that generate load in the millions of requests in our lab setup, it will easily reach the levels of load we require without becoming a bottleneck.

 A typical trial for testing connections looks like:

 - Deploy app
-- Run a 30s warmup with a single connection
+- Run a 30s warmup
-- Run a 15s *test run* with the specified number of connections
+- Run a 15s *test run*

-The `wrk` client can generate thousands of requests per second on a single connection.
 We're using a 30 second warmup to be conservative, by the time the *test run* starts, a .NET or Java app will have already served thousands of requests even if it's only handling a hundred per second.

-Once we have the optimal number of connections it's time to do a real run.
+We're testing the following values of requests-per-second across of all of these combinations.
+We don't expect every app to successfully handle all of these load values in every combination.

+- 1 RPS
+- 100 RPS
+- 500 RPS
+- 1000 RPS
+- 10000 RPS
-- Deploy app
+- 25000 RPS
-- Run a 10s warmup
-- Run a 15s *test run*

-As a sanity check, we're looking for all of these workloads to use all of the CPU time available (limited by CPU limit) when testing for maximum throughput.

-### Procedure: Testing fixed requests-per-second

 ## FAQ

-**Q: What hardware are you using to test?**

-I'm

 **Q: Using --cpus=1.0 is going to have bad performance in my stack of choice because it will prevent the GC from running in parallel with user code.**